thomas992/Lux/README.md

 }
 ```

-This design decision was made with the idea in mind that most LoLa programmers won't write the next best security critical software, but just do a quick hack in game to reach their next item unlock.
+This design decision was made with the idea in mind that most Lux programmers won't write the next best security critical software, but just do a quick hack in game to reach their next item unlock.

 ### Smart compiler

-As LoLa isn't the most complex language, the compiler can support the programmer.
+As Lux isn't the most complex language, the compiler can support the programmer.
 Even though the language has fully dynamic typing, the compiler can do some type checking at compile time already:

 ```js
 // warning: Possible type mismatch detected: Expected number|string|array, found boolean